hannahchan/Scaffold.Service/Scaffold/Docs/CodeReviewGuide.md

 Code reviews are essential for catching expensive architectural and design issues in a code base.
 They should be conducted on a regular cadence independent from and during feature delivery.
 When combined with the commitment to address issues early, code reviews can produce an enjoyable and productive experience for those working in a code base.

 The code review process should be conducted by the technical stakeholders of a code base.
-When more people start working on a code base or when you have multiple code bases to review, it may become necessary to scale the code review process.
-This Code Review Guide is one tool that could help you with this process.
+When more people start working on a code base or when there are multiple code bases to review, it may become necessary to scale the code review process.
+The Code Review Guide is intended to help you with this process.

 ## How to Use